Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/01_Book.md

 - *Reference2*
 The reference 2 value is displayed, if available.

-- *Booking text*
+- *Posting text*
-The booking text is displayed.
+The posting text is displayed.

 - *Date*
 The date is displayed.